>

 Read here about some of our latest findings.

-The first Vicar, William Toy Young, a scholar and musician, was succeeded by his Curate of twenty years Rann Kennedy.
+The first Minister of St Paul's was William Young, a curate of St Martin's, the parish church of Birmingham, and a scholar and musician.
+He was succeeded by his Curate of twenty years Rann Kennedy.
 He was classics master at King Edward's School, and the father of Benjamin Hall Kennedy, the great headmaster of Shrewsbury and author of the Latin primer.

 From the 1830s the social pattern changed.
 The back to back artisan house began to accommodate the increasing number of craftsmen in the growing jewellery and in the small metalware businesses The new pre-occupation of the Church and its clergy was with poverty, illiteracy and education.
 P.H.C.
 Latimer, (who was High Church) and in the eighteen sixties and eighteen seventies R. B. Burges (who was Evangelical), did quite fantastic work in meeting the new social need.
 Burges and his four curates and two scripture readers, visited all the 16000 people in the parish four times a year- - and kept a record of it all!
 They had reading and writing classes for 2000 people a week - 120 classes a week - and 2000 children, young people and adults in Sunday Schools and Bible Classes on Sundays.
 The faithful well-to-do became more and more a source of funds, to help in the good work rather than the object of the good work.